 For full eligibility policies, see Eligibility below.

-Requests for more than 200,000 core-hours on Yellowstone are considered large requests.
+Requests for more than 400,000 core-hours on Cheyenne or more than 200,000 core-hours on Yellowstone are considered large requests.
 CISL accepts requests for large allocations of NCAR resources every six months, in March and September.

 The panel recommends awards on the basis of the computational experimental design, computational effectiveness, and availability of computing resources.
-More than 80 million Yellowstone system core-hours are allocated during each allocation cycle.
+More than 160 million Cheyenne system core-hours are allocated during each allocation cycle.